Madeline Carroll

-Madeline Carroll (born March 18, 1996) is an American actress known for starring as Juli Baker in Flipped, as Molly Johnson in Swing Vote, as Farren in The Spy Next Door, and as Willow O'Neil in The Magic of Belle Isle.
+Madeline Carroll (born March 18, 1996) is an American actress known for starring as Molly Johnson in Swing Vote, as Farren in The Spy Next Door, as Juli Baker in Flipped, as Janie Popper in Mr. Popper's Penguins and as Willow O'Neil in The Magic of Belle Isle.

 Early life

-Carroll was born and raised in Los Angeles.
-Her mother is a homemaker and her father is a contractor.
-She has three brothers: Ned, Jack and Dylan.
-She began modeling at the age of three.
+Carroll began modeling at the age of three.
 At the age of four, she was discovered by her theatrical agent 'Wendy' in a nail shop in Sherman Oaks.
 She began her career appearing in numerous commercials for companies such as Allstate, Chef Boyardee, Kmart, Mr. Clean, Subway, Super 8 Motels and Target Corporation.